yt-project/yt/doc/source/examining/loading_data.rst

 Examples of Using FITS Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following IPython notebooks show examples of working with FITS data in yt, which we recommend you look at in the following order:
+The following Jupyter notebooks show examples of working with FITS data in yt, which we recommend you look at in the following order:

 * :ref:`radio_cubes`